NFT-com/NFT-backend/README.md

 3. `docker-compose up -d`
 4. `npm run dev`

-Server will start at `localhost:10080`.
+The GraphQL server is available at `localhost:10010`.

-Admin portal of local Mongo is available at `localhost:10070`.
+The Redis UI is available at `localhost:10015`.